-Tim Roemer, former U.S. Member of Congress, 9/11 Commissioner, and Ambassador to India, is currently a strategic counselor at APCO Worldwide.
-He works with clients on government relations and market entry issues.
-With his background in international trade, education policy, and national security, Ambassador Roemer is a trusted consensus-builder, problem solver, and international expert.
+Tim Roemer, former U.S. Member of Congress, 9/11 Commissioner, and Ambassador to India, is Executive Director and Strategic Counselor at APCO Worldwide.
+He works with clients on government relations and provides strategic advice.
+With his background in international trade, education policy, and national security, Ambassador Roemer is a trusted consensus-builder, problem solver and international expert.

-Ambassador Roemer also proudly served for 12 years in the United States Congress as the Representative for Indiana’s 3rd Congressional District.
+Earlier, Ambassador Roemer proudly served for 12 years in the United States Congress as the Representative for Indiana’s 3rd Congressional District.
 Coming from a family of educators, he fought to improve access, standards and achievement for American education.
-He was instrumental in the work of the 9/11 Commission, and helped pass the Commission’s recommendations into law.
-He has served on numerous blue ribbon commissions.
-He was a member of the Washington Institute for Near East Policy’s Presidential Task Force on Combating the Ideology of Radical Extremism, the 21st Century National Parks Commission, the Commission on the Prevention of Weapons of Mass Destruction Proliferation and Terrorism, and the 9/11 FBI Review Commission.
+He was known for his bipartisan work on getting laws passed and his insights on the Intelligence Committee.
+Ambassador Roemer was appointed to serve on the 9/11 Commission and helped pass the Commission’s recommendations into law.
+Later, he was a member of the Washington Institute for Near East Policy’s Presidential Task Force on Combating the Ideology of Radical Extremism, the 21st Century National Parks Commission, the Commission on the Prevention of Weapons of Mass Destruction Proliferation and Terrorism, and the 9/11 FBI Review Commission.

-Ambassador Roemer is a member of the Aspen Institute’s US-India Strategic Dialogue, and the Center for American Policy’s U.S.-India 21st Century Institute.
-He is also a strategic adviser to Issue One, a non-profit organization working on a non-partisan basis to address the insidious impact of big money on American democracy.
-He is a lecturer at the Washington Campus’ Executive MBA Program where he speaks on national security, market entry, and the U.S.-India relationship.
-He is also a member of the Parents’ Advisory Council at Wake Forest University.
+Ambassador Roemer is a board member of the United States India Strategic Partnership Forum (USISPF) and a member of the Aspen Institute’s US-India Strategic Dialogue.
+He is also a member of the U.S.-India Friendship Council Advisory Group and the Center for American Policy’s U.S.-India 21st Century Institute.
+He is a strategic adviser to Issue One, a non-profit organization working on a non-partisan basis to address the insidious impact of big money on American democracy.
+Ambassador Roemer has traveled around the United States to speak on national security, market entry, and the U.S.-India relationship at numerous conferences and public venues, including Columbia, Notre Dame, Tufts, Indiana and UCSD universities, among others.
+He is also a lecturer at the Washington Campus Executive MBA Program.